Project management methodology, how to choose

 There are vastly different reasons to start a project and a wide variety of environments in which projects are run.
 This is the first place to look when making this sort of decision.

-You are in charge of the Technology Function.
-Your life is a tussle between pandering to the needs and sometimes whims of business leaders who shoe little or no sympathy for IT and attempting to avoid the spaghetti bowl of mismatched systems that eventually becomes unmanageable to the point where you need to move on.
+- You are in charge of the Technology Function.
+Your life is a tussle between pandering to the needs and sometimes whims of business leaders who show little or no sympathy for IT and attempting to avoid the spaghetti bowl of mismatched systems that eventually becomes unmanageable to the point where you need to move on.
 You need a way to maintain a big picture and a long-term strategy while dealing with today’s issues today.

 We sometimes refer to these categories as: